cestef/spotify-card/README.md

 ## About <a name = "about"></a>

-This is a nodejs utility to generate spotify embeds using [skia-canvas](https://github.com/samizdatco/skia-canvas)
+This is a nodejs utility to generate song embeds using [skia-canvas](https://github.com/samizdatco/skia-canvas).

+The package is named `spotify-card` because I wanted to only add spotify support at the beginning but I ended up adding support for other platforms.

+Currently supported plaforms: `Spotify`, `Soundcloud`

 ## Prerequisites <a name = "prerequisites"></a>